blog page

 So, Which Is Better?

-Aligners with Mandibular advancement may be ideal for patients who want a more aesthetic, comfortable option and are motivated to wear aligners consistently.
+Invisalign® with mandibular advancement may be better suited for patients who prefer a more discreet and comfortable option and are confident in wearing aligners consistently as required.

 Posted on: